ArmadaChain/Open_Waters/README.md

 : Return number of steps
 : Return parties involved

-Flow_Add_Step(int stepNum, Armada ID validator, data data) : Add new step to business flow
+Flow_Add_Step(ArmadaID Business Flow ID, int stepNum, Armada ID validator, data data) : Add new step to business flow
-: Data To be determined
+: Data will be parameters same as in the web interface

+Flow_Delete_Step(ArmadaID Business Flow ID, int stepNum) : Delete Step from Business Flow

+Flow_Validate_Step(ArmadaID Business Flow ID, int stepNum) : Validate step in business flow
+: Must be from assigned validated party (not sure how we will validate for now)

+Flow_Upload_Document(ArmadaID Business Flow ID, Document Document) : Upload document to specific step in business flow

+Flow_Modify_Step(ArmadaID Business Flow ID, int stepNum, data data) : Modify existing step in business flow
+: Need to define data that is going to be repalced (will improve this process)